micaellobo/e-commerce-store/README.md

 # Microservices Overview

+- **API Gateway:** Routes requests to appropriate microservices.
 - **Eureka Service:** Service discovery and registration.
-- **API Gateway:** Routes requests to appropriate microservices.
 - **User Service:** Handles user management.
 - **Auth Service:** Provides authentication.
 - **Inventory Service:** Manages product inventory and availability.
+- **Order Service:** Manage and process customer orders.
 - **Reviews Service:** Gather and display product reviews and ratings from users.
-- **Order Service:** Manage and process customer orders.

 # How to run

+Once the application is up and running, you can test the API endpoints using your preferred API testing tool.
+We've provided a `postman.collection.json` file that you can import into your testing tool for convenience.

 ### Docker Compose